Engin-Boot/pong-stage-aruna09/Stage0/Idle-State.md

   When: user opens the app

   Then: Display

-  a static image of the pong game as the background image "Add player" button
+  A static image of the pong game as the background image

+  "Add player" button

  "Invite player" button

   "Exit" button